 - White (or Fairy) tern (Manu-o-Kū)

-Though not yet established on land with nest sites or roosting colonies, these birds have been seen flying about O‘ahu and are part of the Hawaiian seabird community and surrounding marine ecosystems:
+Though not yet established on land with nest sites or roosting colonies, or whose colonies have not been found, these birds have been seen flying about O‘ahu and are part of the Hawaiian seabird community and surrounding marine ecosystems:

 These birds were once on O‘ahu, but are not found today: